louisrli/naperg/server/script/README.md

 Check any TODOs in the `typeDefs/` folder carefully.

+## Step 4.
+Make a frontend
+Create a very basic React frontend.
+It's not important how it looks, but it should do the following:
+* **Source list page**.
+Query an endpoint to get a list of sources.
+You need to create a new endpoint for this.
+* **Source detail page**.
+When a user clicks on the source, it refreshes the source in the backend and then shows a list of articles.
+* **Article page**.
+Show the contents of an article after the user clicks on an article.

+For a first version, you can ignore handling logged in users.
 ## Bonus section
 * **Pagination**: Add pagination to the API and the part of the script that retrieves the sources.
 In a real app, you probably have too many sources to simply